datahai/GenMLV/DEPLOY.md

 - In this mlv folder you can create sub-folders e.g. 01, 02, 03 etc.  This is because we can add .sql files to directories to run in sequence.
 E.G any .sql files in 01 need to be run before files in 02 folder etc.  Unfortunately at this time MLVs don't have any "ref" like functionality (Dbt etc)

 To write the SQL transformations:
-- Create a file with the name of the MLV you want to create e.g. "mlv_silver_product"
+- Create a file with the schema and name of the MLV you want to create e.g. "silver.mlv_product"
 - In this file, add the SQL transformation required to create the MLV.
 You must omit the CREATE MATERIALIZED LAKE VIEW as this is handled in the process.
 The format of the file must be:

 ```